UniMath/agda-unimath/MIXFIX-OPERATORS.md

 In addition to a precedence level, every mixfix operator can be defined to be either left or right [associative](https://agda.readthedocs.io/en/v2.6.3.20230805/language/mixfix-operators.html#associativity).
+It can be beneficial to define associativity of operators, to avoid excessively parenthesized expressions.
+The parenthization should however never be omitted when there making the code ambiguous or harder to read.

 For instance, since the pairing operator `_,_` is defined to associate to the right, the expression `a , b , c` is parsed as `a , (b , c)`.
 By default, an